thewaxmango/green-book-trains-of-thought/ch4.md

 Suppose WLOG that the point on the clockwise side of the largest gap is point 1.
 Then, to all fit on a semicircle, all other N-1 points must be on the next semicircle clockwise from point 1, which has probability over all N possible gap-clockwise points  **0.5^N-1^N**.

 ## 4.2 Combinatorial analysis

+### Poker Hands

+We count how many combinations of hands that fit the criteria someone may get and divide by the total number of combinations of hands.
+Note: this is the same as permutations as all cards are considered to be distinct.

+Total combinations: 52C5 = 52!/(5!47!).
+For all following criteria, the probability is the number of combinations found divided by 52C5.
+We leave products unsimplified as the actual result is not necessary for understanding the problem as long as the value is correct.

+4 of a kind: we choose one suit for the 4 of a kind, and one extra card -> 13C1 * 48C1 = 13*48.

+Full house: we choose one suit for the 3, one suit for the 2, and the specific cards in each suit -> 13C1 \* 12C1 \* 4C3 \* 4C2 = 13 \* 12 \* 4 \* 6.

+Two pair: we choose two suits for pairs, one extra card, and the specific cards in each suit -> 13C2 \* 44C1 \* 4C2 \* 4C2 = (13 \* 6) \* 44 \* 6 \* 6.

+### Hopping Rabbit

+To determine the number of ways the rabbit gets to the *n* th step, it is the sum of ways to get to the *(n-1)* th step and the ways to get to the *(n-2)* th step.
+We know the number of ways to get to the zeroth step is 1, and the first step is 1.
+F(2) = 2, F(3) = F(1) + F(2) = 3...
+This is the Fibonacci sequence, and for the *n* th step, you take the *n+1* th element.